GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/extracting-the-image-urls-from-all-image-blocks-in-a-post/en.md

 ## GraphQL query to extract the image URLs from all `core/image` blocks in a post

+This GraphQL query uses field `blockFlattenedDataItems` to fetch all blocks in the post (including inner blocks) while filtering them by `core/image` type.
+It then iterates all entries, extracts property `attributes.url` from each, and uses it to override the field value.
+Finally it removes duplicate URLs (for if two `core/image` blocks use the same image) via `@arrayUnique`:

 ```graphql
 query GetImageBlockImageURLs($postID: ID!) {
   post(by: { id: $postID } ) {